 - Look into general HIIT training.
 Some of the videos mentioned above already have a version of high intensity interval training (particularly the FIRM videos and the Jillian Michaels videos), but there’s a ton of reading out there.
 Particularly if you’re more of a machine person (elliptical, bike), it can be a great way to maximize your workouts and get the most bang for your buck in terms of limited time.

-Ladies — what are your favorite workouts to do quickly?
-How do you get them in?
+Ladies — what are your favorite quick workouts for busy moms, whether postpartum or otherwise?
+How do you get your workouts in?